Simple, not too fussy, Christmas mantel decorating ideas using holiday red, green, white and black mixed with everyday decor.

 The only Christmas decor that the mantel itself needs is a simple arrangement of red and white candles with a few frosted evergreen picks woven around them.
 So, so easy and fast!

 I don’t usually add stockings to our mantel, since we’re empty nesters, but this year, I fell in love with the red pompoms on these black and white checked ones and thought they’d be a fun addition!

-The decorations on the hearth are really simple too – a lantern and candle on one side and a black metal basket filled with greenery and a few rolls of coordinating wrapping paper along with some ribbon and a Christmas garland on the other.
+The decorations on the hearth are really simple too – a lantern and candle on one side and a black metal basket filled with greenery and a few rolls of coordinating Christmas wrapping paper along with some ribbon and a pretty Christmas garland on the other.

-I’ve tied the decor in the whole area together by including a strand of the same garland on the small tree on the end table beside the chair and repeating the red, green, white and black color scheme.
+I’ve tied the holiday decor in the whole area together by including a strand of the same garland on the small tree on the end table beside the chair and repeating the red, green, white and black color scheme.
 I’ll be sharing my Christmas tree in the room soon and you’ll be able to see how it ties in with the rest of the decorations too!

 Monday – Christmas Mantel Ideas